-Crohn’s disease is a type of chronic inflammatory bowel disease (IBD) that affects the gastrointestinal tract.
-Although this disease can involve any part of the GI tract from the mouth to anus, the ileum (end part of the small intestine) and colon (part of the large intestine) are commonly involved.
+Crohn’s disease is an inflammatory bowel disease (IBD) that can affect any part of the gastrointestinal tract from mouth to anus.
+It is most commonly found at the end of the small intestine (ileum) and the beginning of the large intestine (colon).

 Although there is no cure for Crohn’s disease, current treatment strategies aim to control complications and relieve symptoms.
 They could also help meet a child’s nutritional requirements for adequate growth and development.